Solutions-Nitriques/jQuery-sizing/README.md

 ### Change Log

-- **2.0.0 - 2012-08-06**
+- **2.0.0 - 2012-08-07**
   Refactored the project in order to reuse the vocabulary defined by Apple
-  Extract the oneLiner method: It now in a [separate project](https://github.com/DeuxHuitHuit/jQuery-one-liner)
+  Extract the oneLiner method: It's now in a [separate project](https://github.com/DeuxHuitHuit/jQuery-one-liner)
   More code reuse
   More testability
   More maintainability